jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

-With this project i found that all the videos and tutorials i found about operating and coding with the MQ-3 sensor highly usefull this was due to that I had never worked with this component before and allowed me to understand how it worked so i was able to create code that worked well with the product.
+With this project I found that all the videos and tutorials i found about operating and coding with the MQ-3 sensor highly usefull this was due to that I had never worked with this component before and allowed me to understand how it worked so i was able to create code that worked well with the product.
 The most successful